Efficient Learning of Quantum States Prepared With Few Non-Clifford Gates: Linear Algebra Subroutines

 The layer of Hadamard gates in Step 2 maps the $d\times d$ identity matrix to the right block of the matrix, i.e.,

-Finally, the $\mathrm{CNOT}$ gates in Step 3 move the identity matrix to the rightmost-side of the tableau, matching the goal shown in \cref{eq:matrix-target}.
+Finally, the $\mathrm{CNOT}$ gates in Step 3 move the identity matrix to the rightmost side of the tableau, matching the goal shown in \cref{eq:matrix-target}.
 This can be verified by explicit calculation.
 We note that the $\mathrm{CNOT}$ gates move the identity matrix by starting with the rightmost column and then proceeding leftward, which is critical for correctness when $d > n/2$.
-Hence, $C$ performs the desired mapping. \end{proof}
+Hence, $C$ performs the desired mapping. \qedhere